Statistics Definitions > Nominal Ordinal Interval Ratio

 - Time on a clock with hands.

 Ratio: exactly the same as the interval scale except that the zero on the scale means: does not exist.
 For example, a weight of zero doesn’t exist; an age of zero doesn’t exist.
-On the other hand, temperature is not a ratio scale, because zero exists (i.e. zero on the Celsius scale is just the freezing point; it doesn’t mean that water ceases to exist).
+On the other hand, temperature (with the exception of Kelvin) is not a ratio scale, because zero exists (i.e. zero on the Celsius scale is just the freezing point; it doesn’t mean that water ceases to exist).

 - Sales Figures.